neilherbertuk/strava-leader-board/README.md

 The cronjob you've created above will run every minute between the hours of 5am and 11pm.
 The `strava:getavtivities` artisan command is then run every 15 minutes (during minutes 0, 15, 30 and 45).
 This can be changed within the `app\Console\kernel.php` file.

 You can manually sync with Strava by running `php artisan strava:getactivities` from the terminal.

+You will also need to analyse the activities by running `php artisan strava:analyseactivities` which will update the stats used for the leader board.
+This will also send push notifications to users to let them know if there is a new leader.

 ## Notes
 I'm using the package codetoad\laravel-strava to talk to the Strav API, however, this doesn't currently support Laravel 8, so I'm using a fork I've created for now.